bignerdranch/html5-course-ajax-dummy/README.md

 Routes
 ------

-- `GET /sightings.json` for an array of all sightings
+- `GET /sightings.json` for a JSON array of all sightings.
-- `POST /sightings.json` with `application/json` content to create a sighting:
+- `POST /sightings.json` with `Content-Type: application/json` to create a sighting:

 ~~~json
 {